Scripture Reference: Exodus 11-12:51

-Note: The preceeding list and comments were written by Jeannie Cole; West-Ark Church of Christ, Fort Smith, AR; Ladies Bible Class, Fall 1989. http://www.westarkchurchofchrist.org/wings/lbcexo11-12.htm
+Note: The preceding list and comments were written by Jeannie Cole; West-Ark Church of Christ, Fort Smith, AR; Ladies Bible Class, Fall 1989. http://www.westarkchurchofchrist.org/wings/lbcexo11-12.htm

 Moses told the Israelites to ask the Egyptians for items such as clothing and even gold and silver.
 Amazingly, the Egyptians gladly handed all of these things over.
 One day slaves and the next day wealthy, the Israelites quickly left Egypt.

 Four hundred and thirty years before the Passover took place (when Joseph Saved His Family) Jacob and the rest of his family had moved to Goshen, Egypt.
 They numbered 70 people at that time.
 (Genesis 46:26-27) Now, 430 years later, when Jacob’s descendants left Egypt in the middle of the night with Moses, the men alone numbered over 600,000 according to Numbers 1:46.

 Way to Introduce the Story: